SPARKHUB

 Welcome

-SPARKHub can support all areas and activities related to research.
+SPARKHub helps research organisations and teams reduce their environmental impact through practical guidance, certification, and community-led good practice.
+Crucially, it can support all areas and activities related to research (see initial list below).
+It will be free and open-access to use.
 Developed by UKRI in collaboration with research communities it is designed to evolve alongside research needs.
 The project will be supported by international research funding organisations, and the consultation of our governance is under development.
 Some of the funders being engaged include:

 • EMBO